phax/ph-pdf-layout/README.md

 # News and Noteworthy

+* v7.3.2 - work in progress
+    * Extracted a parent POM and prepared a submodule structure
 * v7.3.1 - 2024-01-24
     * Updated to PDFBox 3.0.1
     * Added support for clipping content of block elements via `.setClipContent(boolean)`.
 See [issue #34](https://github.com/phax/ph-pdf-layout/issues/34)